Skip to main content

 Important Note: All program applicants are encouraged to meet with their academic adviser to determine if and how these courses may be applied towards their program requirements and degree completion.

-• Steinhardt Graduate Tuition Fee (3 credits) - $6,060
+• Steinhardt Graduate Tuition (3 credits) - TBC

-• Housing & Activity Fee - $2,100
+• Housing & Activity Fee - TBC

 • GeoBlue International Health Insurance - Included

-• Estimated Direct Cost Total - $8,847
+Estimated Direct Cost Total - TBC

+Students are responsible for purchasing transportation and airfare to/from the program location.
 Students will be notified when to book flights.
 We recommend comparing tickets on multiple sites to ensure the best fare.
 Past participants have used the following flight search engines: KayakGoogle Flights, and Student Universe for student rates.

 Students are encouraged to budget for study abroad programs based on individual needs.
 You may use online budgeting tools such as NumbeoExpatistan, and Budget Your Trip to budget for your ideal study abroad experience.

-Learn about graduate study abroad scholarships and other funding opportunities.
+NYU Steinhardt offers several graduate study abroad scholarships and maintains a list of additional external funding opportunities.

 Flight: Students book their own travel to coincide with program dates.
 Please note that the course may begin and end in different cities and that flights arriving in South Africa typically depart New York a day in advance; participants will be provided with the exact details so that they are able to book their airline tickets accordingly.
 All participants are strongly encouraged to purchase refundable flights.
-Domestic airline bookings within South Africa are booked centrally (not by the student) and this cost is included in the course activity fee.
+Domestic airline bookings within South Africa are booked centrally (not by the student), and this cost is included in the course activity fee.

-Passport: All program participants are required to have a valid passport, which must be valid at least six months beyond the program end date.
+Passport: All program participants are required to have a valid passport, which must be valid for at least six months beyond the program's end date.

-All other passport holders should check their visa requirements on the embassy/consulate website respective of their nationality.
+Visa: US citizens require a valid passport and do not require a visa for visits to South Africa of less than three months in duration.
+All other passport holders should check their visa requirements on the embassy/consulate website, respective of their nationality.
 For further guidance on visas and other non-immigration matters, contact OGS Outbound Student Services at ogs.outbound@nyu.edu.

 Helpful linksUS State DepartmentCenter for Disease ControlLonely Planet Guide (Cape Town)Lonely Planet Guide (Pretoria).